Nadrieril/blog/_posts/2025-11-11-truly-first-class-custom-smart-pointers.md

 x.bar.takes_my_mut();
 ```

-For reasons like before we can't first make a `MyMut` pointing to `x.bar` then coerce it to `&Bar`; it must happen in one go.
+From the previous section, we don't want to make a `MyMut` pointing to `x.bar` then coerce it to
+`&Bar`; it should happen in one go.

 The conclusion I draw is: a smart pointer should be able to opt-in to being projected into various other pointers.
 Something like:
 ```rust